jbcodeforce/jbcodeforce.github.io/docs/blogs/09-30-21/index.md

-# Develop a credit risk scoring simple solution
+# Develop a credit risk scoring solution with ADS and Watson Studio

 In this article I am covering how to develop a simple decision service with the new IBM Automation Decision Service product using Decision Model Notation, a Quarkus app to call the deployed